About The Cruise Blogger

 Meeting the locals in Australia

-I spent my childhood holidays travelling with my family on cruise ships (on different lines), where my dad is a guest lecturer.
+I spent my childhood holidays travelling with my family on cruise ships (on different lines), where my dad was a guest lecturer.
 In 2009, I went to sea as an Assistant Shore Excursions Manager for P&O Cruises.

 I spent three years travelling the world with this job.
 I cruised as far afield as New Zealand, Australia, Malaysia and Vietnam.
 I spent three seasons in the Caribbean and sailed on numerous Mediterranean, Norway and Baltic cruises.
 My favourite itineraries included: America and Canada, the Black Sea and Iceland and Greenland.
 I sailed on Arcadia, Aurora, Azura, Oceana and Ventura.